5 Reasons To Own a Water Distiller

 The type of water that you consume can play a key role in determining your state of health.
 Many people are drinking water that contains a slew of harmful chemicals that are stealthily causing them to experience health problems.

-I was fortunate many years ago to have found the work of true health pioneers like Dr. Paul Bragg, Dr. Norman Walker, Dr. Brian Clement, Dr. Robert Morse, Dr. Allen Banik, and others who educate people about distilled water and why it is (almost) the best choice – second only to the structured water contained within organic fruits and vegetables.
+I was fortunate many years ago to have found the work of true health pioneers like Dr. Paul Bragg, Dr. Norman Walker, Dr. Brian Clement, Dr. Robert Morse, Dr. Allen Banik, and others who educate people about distilled water and why it is (almost) the best water - second only to the structured water contained within organic fruits and vegetables.

-Besides fresh fruit and vegetable juices, I have exclusively been using distilled water for all of my drinking and food preparation needs over the last three years, and my only regret is that I wish I had started sooner!
+Besides fresh fruit and vegetable juices, I have exclusively been using distilled water for all of my drinking and food preparation needs over the last 5+ years, and my only regret is that I wish I had started sooner!
 Not only for the health benefits but the convenience and environmental benefits as well.

 1. Removal of inorganic minerals